zcvele/OfficeDocs-SkypeForBusiness/Teams/deploy-small-business.md

 # Set up Microsoft Teams in your small or medium business

-This guide is to help IT administrators in small and medium businesses learn about and setup Teams.
+This guide is to help IT administrators in small and medium businesses learn about and set up Teams.
 By default, the person who signs up for and buys a Microsoft 365 for business subscription gets admin permissions.
 That person can assign admin permissions to other people to help them manage Microsoft 365 for their organization.

 > [!NOTE]
 > If you don't know who to contact at your work or school for help, try asking the person who gave you your Microsoft 365 user account and password.